Juan-Hilario/MSU-Tutoring-Portal/README.md

 -   Informs TAs on how many student plan to go to tutoring sessions
 -   Have Facial recognition clock in for TAs.

+## How to Run this Project

+Firstly, node, npm, and python 3 need to be installed.

+The Frontend or (client) has to be initialized with the `npm install` and then could be run with `npm run dev`.

+The Backend or (server) has to be initialized with the `npm install` and then could be run with `npm run dev`.

+The Facial recognition sever (deepface-server) has to be initialized with the `pip install requirements.txt` and then could be run with `python app.py`.

+The Database should be running on Supabase but the project requires a `.env` file in the root of this project that contains the Supabase URL and api key.
+These are not uploaded here but can be given to whomever becomes in charge of this project or a new database could be made with a similar schema.

 ## Development Plan

 ### Overview